barryw/sim6502/README.md

 Thanks to Aaron Mell for building the 6502 simulator (https://github.com/aaronmell/6502Net).
 It was a tremendous help in building this tool.

+Thanks to Terence Parr and Sam Harwell for ANTLR. (https://www.antlr.org/)

 #### License

+ANTLR 4.8 is Copyright (C) 2012 Terence Parr and Sam Harwell.
+All Rights Reserved.

 The 6502 Simulator and associated test suite are Copyright (C) 2013 by Aaron Mell.
 All Rights Reserved.

 The 6502 Unit Test CLI and associated test suite are Copyright (C) 2020 by Barry Walker.
 All Rights Reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: